USEPA/Stormwater-Management-Model/tests/README.md

 SWMM requires the absolute path of data files referenced in a SWMM input file (e.g. rain gauge data).

-The packages swmm_reader and nrtest_swmm were developed and run on Windows with 64 bit version of Python 2.7.
+The packages swmm_output and nrtest_swmm were developed and run on Windows with 64 bit version of Python 2.7.
 They have not been tested on Mac OS or Linux systems and have not been run using Python 3.